getsops/sops/README.rst

 * ``merge``: a list of key group objects.
   These will be merged (by concatenating the keys of the same type) into this key group.
-  This key is only there to allow concatenation of key groups using YAML anchors, aliases, and overrides.
+  This property allows for the concatenation of key groups using YAML anchors, aliases, and overrides.

 Settings
 ********